-And that technique prevailed throughout this speech…
+And that technique prevailed throughout this Big Society speech…

 Take crime: yes, government’s got a huge role.
 We’ve got to put the police on the streets, we’ve got to make sure the sentences are there, and we’ve got to make sure that prison places are available–that is our job.

-He combined this repetition with a questioning technique to good effect:
+Then, he combined this repetition with a questioning technique to good effect:

 How easy is it, if you are not satisfied with education, to club together and start up a new school?
 It’s incredibly difficult.